tytydraco/yessleep/out/I_tried_to_be_a_Dark_Web_Gamer_Two_games_was_all_it_took_to_make_me_quit.md

 *“How he killed Sam”*

 ***“Alright alright.
 As you wish.
 I knew Sam lived home alone so I enacted my perfect murder.
 The perfect murder isn’t about how you kill someone.
 It’s about how you cover it up, and I knew that disposal would be my biggest problem.
 So I planned things out.
 I started to work at a taxidermy shop in town with my son, under the guise that I was being a good supporter for him to get some good extracurricular activity for his college applications.
 Mr. Flank, the owner of the shop, mainly made animal skeletal models and shipped them internationally to institutes of education.
 You know how he’d extract the bones so cleanly?
-There are special worms that eat only flesh.
+There are special beetles called Dermestid Beetles that eat only flesh.
 People like Mr. Flank have entire containers full of them.
-They just throw in the carcass part and wait for the worms to eat it clean.
-I found a big enough tray, and stole some worm eggs from Mr. Flank.
+They just throw in the carcass part and wait for the beetles to eat it clean.
+I found a big enough tray, and stole some beetle eggs from Mr. Flank.
 I raised them all on my own patiently.
-Once they were fully grown, I put an ad on***

-***Craigslist for a child skeleton model.***
+Once they were fully grown, I put an ad on Craigslist for a child skeleton model.***

 ***After all that was said and done, I just lured Sam down, killed him, and threw him into the vat.
-A week I waited, and the worms had done their job.
+A week I waited, and the beetles had done their job.
 I then shipped the skeleton off, and out of my life for good.***

 ***Simple as that.***

-***I then just burned the worms along with Sam’s clothes and that was that.
+***I then just burned the beetles along with Sam’s clothes, buried his organs out in the forest along with a few worms for good measure, and that was that.
 It was as if nothing had ever happened.”***

 &#x200B;